 Prana is a sanskrit word meaning ‘constant motion’.
 It is referred to as the universal or original life force and has been described as the energy responsible for the body’s life, heat and maintenance.
 Energy and its flow is a constant theme in my exploration of the elements.
 The observation that the way we hold and use our hands influences the flow of energy through the body, and that it is related to the elements, is intriguing.

 Carroll and Carroll (2012) explain that the influence of Vedic Wisdom, that describes the relationship between the five fingers and the Five Elements, is seen in many of the classic disciplines of India: dance, theatre, architecture, painting, medicine (Ayurveda), martial arts and yoga.
 As I am starting to find in many cultures and belief systems, the presence and influence of the elements are almost everywhere.
 It seems that in the classical arts of India the mudras are as well.

-India, China, Japan – all with the elements at their fingertips.
+India, China, Japan – all with the elements at their fingertips; each with a different relationship depending on the cultural context.
 Where else might this connection be found, one might ask?
 I would love to hear from readers with additional information.

 For those interested in the related topic of feet and the elements, please see my post ‘Earthing, energy and the elements‘.

 wow! this is a very interesting read on the five elements, indeed… blessings!

 Thanks for your feedback and for reblogging the post.
 The link between the elements and our fingertips emphasises the importance of our hands for creating works of beauty, touching and healing, expressing our feelings, helping others out and many more actions.
 It makes sense that they are intimately related to the energy flow in our bodies, as well as the elements.